How to optimize the user experience (UX) with augmented reality? Discover the benefits, best practices and limitations of this immersive technology.

 Adapting to technical constraints

-The limits of UX optimization in augmented reality
+The Limits of UX Optimization in Augmented Reality

-High development costs
+High development cost

 Design complexity